 Please see the true me and focus on my strengths throughout and between my tricky and frustrating behaviors.

 Right before I threw my train track because you said it was naptime, I engaged in imaginary play for 15 minutes while you picked up (there are some benefits to this brain growth)!

-It’s easy to let the challenging stuff get you down, but don’t forget to look for the good stuff every day and take it all in!
+It’s easy to let the challenging stuff get you down and get frustrated with endless toddler discipline, but don’t forget to look for the good stuff every day and take it all in!